 Peter is a Conjoint Honorary Associate Professor at Sydney University, a position he has held since 1996.

-Jade Phelan, Managing Director, Victoria & Tasmania
+Jade Phelan, Managing Director, Victoria and Tasmania

 Jade is a highly regarded healthcare executive with a unique combination of significant operational experience gained from managing in a large and complex private hospital environment and strong commercial acumen having begun her career in finance roles with two major accounting firms.